darianrosebrook/distill/README.md

 The conversion script handles: PyTorch → HuggingFace → GGUF → Ollama Modelfile generation.

 **✅ Model Validation**: The 8-ball successfully learned its training patterns!
-It generates appropriate mystical responses with 8-ball phrases like "Concentrate and ask again", "Very doubtful", and "It is decidedly so" ✨🔮
+It generates appropriate responses with 8-ball phrases like "Concentrate and ask again", "Very doubtful", and "It is decidedly so".
+This validates that the distillation pipeline can learn domain-specific patterns from teacher outputs.

 ### Conversion Process Learnings